jstmaxlol/Arch2Codespaces/README.md

-Using this repo to try and install arch linux inside of a github codespace environment
+`using this repo to try and install arch linux inside of a github codespace environment`